-- 1. Universal Credit

-- 2. Universal Credit Claims and Payments

-- Universal Credit The Claimant Commitment

-- 4. Universal Credit Sanctions and Hardship Payments

-- 5. Universal Credit and Vulnerable People Claims and Payments

-- 6. Universal Credit Unable to Work Due to III-health or Disability

-- 7. Universal Credit and The Work Capability Assessment Toolkit

-- 8. Personal Independence Payment
+- 1. Universal Credit - 2.
+Universal Credit Claims and Payments - 3.
+Universal Credit The Claimant Commitment - 4.
+Universal Credit Sanctions and Hardship Payments - 5.
+Universal Credit and Vulnerable People Claims and Payments - 6.
+Universal Credit Managed Migration - 7.
+Universal Credit and The Work Capability Assessment - Toolkit - 8.
+Personal Independence Payment

 - 9. Personal Independence Payment Toolkit

 - 10. Form Filling: PIP2

 - 11. Form Filling: ESA50 / UC50

 - 12. DWP Social Fund

 - 13. The Spare Room Subsidy

 - 14. The Benefit Cap

 - 15. Disputes and Appeals

 - 16. Going to Appeal: First-tier Tribunals

-The information provided is designed to provide details of the different benefits that may be available to people in a variety of different situations including when they are in work, unable to work due to ill-health, unemployed or retired.
+The information in our fact sheets and guides is designed to provide details of the different benefits that may be available to people in a variety of situations including when they are in work, unable to work due to ill-health, unemployed or retired.
 It also seeks to inform people of the steps that may be taken should they wish to dispute a decision made surrounding their benefit entitlement.